JGCRI/Dorheim_etal_GMD_Hector-h2/README.md

-# Hector_H2_Project
+# Hector H2 Project
-Materials used to experiment with and benchmark the H2 development in Hector
+Materials used to experiment with and benchmark the H2 development in Hector.